Kate Middleton Honored By The Royal Family With A Sweet Post For 39th Birthday

 Around her neck, Kate added a jaunty accent.
 What appeared to be a slim tie was wrapped around her neckline in the opposite direction and knotted midway down her chest.
 The red, white, and blue accessory added a pop of color to her monochromatic outfit.

 Kate appeared to have been explaining something to the queen in the photograph.
-Town & Country reported that the duchess donned a floral print high-necked, floral maxi length Erdem dress which featured black, purple, and yellow tones.
-It had an empire-waist silhouette with mid-length sleeves, and white lace panels on the collar, cuffs, waist, bustline, and at the bottom of the skirt.
+Town & Country reported that the duchess donned a floral print high-necked, maxi-length Erdem dress that featured black, purple, and yellow tones.
+It had an empire-waist silhouette with mid-length sleeves and white lace panels on the collar, cuffs, waist, bustline, and bottom of the skirt.

-The queen wore a gorgeous, buttery-yellow coat over a print dress that featured a floral pattern similar to that of Kate.
-The queen donned strands of pearls, gloves, and a black purse to her ensemble.
+The queen wore a gorgeous, buttery yellow coat over a print dress that featured a floral pattern similar to Kate's.
+The queen donned strands of pearls, gloves, and a black purse to add to her ensemble.

 In the comments section of the post, fans added their own thoughts and wishes for the Duchess of Cambridge on her special day.